luizbgomide/sovereign/feats.md

 ### Level 1

-Gain any skill as a bonus, except for Magic, Stab, Shoot, or Punch.
+Gain any skill as a bonus, except for Magic, Stab, Shoot, or Brawl.
 Roll 3d6 and drop the lowest die for all skill checks in this skill.

 ### Level 2